Analytical solutions to intensity calculation in scintillation detectors and their application to the scintillation flash coordinates reconstruction: Kaleidoscopic ray-tracing method

-We consider the rectangular cuboid box with semi-reflecting faces (including bottom and top).
-The box is placed as it is shown in Fig. \ref{The_Box}.
-The bottom of the box is centered at $(0,0,0)$ point and has $z=0$, the top has $z=H$.
-The bottom of the box is split into $n \times m$ (for simplicity and clarity all the figures display the case $n=3$, $m=2$) photodetectors with the size $a\times b$.
-Then, the length of the box is $L_x=na$ and the width is $L_y=nb$.
-The faces have corresponding reflective indexes $p_{xL}$ (the wall that is perpendicular to the $x$-axis and has $x<0$), $p_{xR}$ (the wall that is perpendicular to the $x$-axis and has $x>0$), $p_{yL}$, $p_{yR}$, $p_{zL}$ (bottom face of the box), $p_{zR}$ (top face of the box).
+In this section, we explain the basic ideas behind the suggested kaleidoscopic ray-tracing method (KRT).
+This method allows for a straightforward consideration of a tricky situation when multiple reflections of a significant number of rays produced by a scintillation flash happen.

-A flash with intensity $I$ that is uniformly distributed over the spherical angle occurs at $(x_0,y_0,z_0)$.
-To calculate the intensity each of the detectors gets, we kaleidoscopically reflect the bottom of the box over the walls as it is shown in Fig. \ref{Koleyido}.
-Green lines denote reflections of the entire bottom face over the walls, blue lines depict reflections of the detectors.
-Over this plane, all rays would be straightened.
-Now to compute the intensity on the detector, we should sum the intensities on all reflections of this detector, multiplying them by reflective indexes of the walls corresponding number of times, see Fig \ref{Koleyido_the_box}.
+Let us consider a rectangular cuboid scintillator with specular reflectors at the lateral and top faces.
+The scintillator is placed as it is shown in Fig. \ref{The_Box}.
+The bottom of the scintillator is centered at the $(0,0,0)$ point and has $z=0$, the top has $z=H$.
+The bottom of the scintillator is split into $n \times m$ photomultipliers with the size $a\times b$, here $a=L_x/n$, $b=L_y/m$, here $L_x$ is the length of the scintillator and $L_y$ is the width (for simplicity and for clarity all the figures display the case $n=3$, $m=2$, the developed method is applicable for any case of $n \times m$).
+Here and further, if not specified, lengths and coordinates are given in arbitrary, but the same units (mm, cm, etc.).
+The faces have corresponding reflective indexes $p_{xL}$ (the surface that is perpendicular to the $x$-axis and has $x<0$), $p_{xR}$ (the surface that is perpendicular to the $x$-axis and has $x>0$), $p_{yL}$ (the surface that is perpendicular to the $y$-axis and has $y<0$), $p_{yR}$ (the surface that is perpendicular to the $y$-axis and has $y>0$), $p_{zL}$ (bottom face of the scintillator), $p_{zR}$ (top face of the scintillator).
+The reflective index represents the ability of the surface to reflect electromagnetic energy.
+It is defined as the ratio of reflected ray intensity and incident ray intensity.
+In general case, reflective index depends on the angle of incidence \cite{born2013principles}.
+We consider all reflective surfaces, except the bottom face, to be black painted (reflective index is $0$) or to be made of metal with $\sqrt{\varepsilon}=n+i\varkappa$, $n\ll\varkappa$, here $\varepsilon$ is dielectric constant.
+For such materials reflective index is approximately constant and it is close to~$1$ for both polarisations.